My Computer Won’t Connect To Wi-Fi But Other Devices Can

 I was having a problem with my laptop not connecting to Wi-Fi.
 I tried connecting my computer to different networks, but it still wouldn’t connect.
 After some troubleshooting, I realized that the problem had something to do with the software driver.
 I followed a set of steps and it fixed the connectivity issue on my laptop.

 I use my phone for everything, but I can’t even Google on my computer.
 My laptop says that it is connected to Wi-Fi and shows a signal strength on the left side of the screen, but it won’t load any websites.
-It only takes a few seconds before an error message pops up and tells me that there was an issue connecting to the internet.
+It only takes a few seconds before an error message pops up and tells me that there is an issue connecting to the internet.
 Now I can’t even try to call customer service because I need my computer to connect to their website first.

 Leave a Comment